pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 happen to the original Ops Manager VM, this installation can be imported by any newly created Ops Manager VM.

+{% include "./.export_installation_note.md" %}

-### Retrieving Existing Ops Manager Director Configuration
+## Retrieving Existing Ops Manager Director Configuration
 If you would like to automate the configuration of your Ops Manager, you first need to externalize the director configuration.
 Using Platform Automation, this is done using Docker or by adding a job to the pipeline.